-9.1.1 The Draft Estates Local Plan will contain a number of policies, which will be used in the determination of the planning applications for the detailed proposals of the estates.
-An assessment of the Plan Policies has been carried out against the revised SA framework.
+9.1.1 The Post Examination Modifications Estates Local Plan contains a number of policies, which will be used in the determination of the planning applications for the detailed proposals of the estates.
+As a result of the Examination in Public, three overarching policies have been added to the ELP: OEP1 Vision; OPE2 Strategy and OEP3 Urban Design.
+The policies do not add anything new to the plan but have largely been taken from supporting text within the Submission Version.
+An assessment of the Plan Policies has been carried out against the revised SA framework, including the new policies for completeness.
 The full results can be found in Appendix A6.
 A summary of the results is set out below.